Aud1fy/Aud1fy.github.io/_pages/privacypolicy.md

 ## **Privacy Policy**

 ### Personal Data
 We don't collect any personal data from your device.
-Everything you do is saved into your iCloud and is synced across your devices using the same iCloud account.

 When you use our software we may record some usage analytics and crash logs.
 The sole purpose of the data we collect is to help us make better decisions on where to focus our efforts and improve our software.